Peanut Butter Banana Chocolate Chip Bread

 This is my 13th Banana Recipe on this blog.
 Out of those 13 — 6 of the recipes include chocolate.
 I think it’s fair to say that I like chocolate and banana together.
 And if there is any way to make banana and chocolate taste even better, it’s to add peanut butter!

-I have been making this banana bread for years (like since 2008), but this time I decided to add some peanut butter and chocolate chips to fancy it up.
-The original banana bread recipe was from Food Network, but over the years I have changed it a lot…and I mean A LOT.
-My version is better, but please feel free to compare. 😉
+I have been making this banana bread for years (like since 2008), but this time I decided to add some peanut butter and chocolate chips to change it up for something a little different.
+We loved this version and even ended up making french toast with a few slices!
+Yum!

 Preheat oven to 350°F. Grease a 8 inch loaf pan with butter (you can also line with parchment paper like I did in the photo - this makes it easy to lift out!).
 For muffins: line muffin tin with cupcake liners.
 Set aside.